thoughtnirvana/rb_itertools/README.md

     [][1][2][3][1, 2][1, 3][2, 3][1, 2, 3] => 0..3

-    # Generate powerset when the subset has 3 or more elements.
     > [1,2,3,4].powerset(3) {|p| p.each {|subset| print subset } }
     [1, 2, 3][1, 2, 4][1, 3, 4][2, 3, 4][1, 2, 3, 4] => 3..4